intel/gbs/docs/GBS.rst

 GBS import
 ----------

-The subcommand will help to import source code into the git repository.
+The subcommand will help to import source code or existing source rpm packages into the git repository.
 Most of the time, it is used for initializing a git repository or for upgrading packages.
-It supports these formats: source rpm, specfile, and tar ball.
+It supports these formats: source rpm, specfile, and tarball.

 For instructions on using the `import` subcommand, use this command: `gbs import --help`